I have been so lucky to see some incredibly beautiful, and rare, wildlife in their natural habitat.

-They were actually extinct in the wild and conversation and breeding programmes lead to them being re-introduced into the wild in the 1990’s.
+They were actually extinct in the wild and conversation and breeding programmes lead to them being re-introduced to their natural habitat in the 1990’s.
 There are now around 400 living in the wild, with a further 2000 in breeding programmes.

-The ones in the wild live on the Steppe of Mongolia, in Hustai National Park.
+They live on the Steppe of Mongolia, in Hustai National Park.
 Towards the end of my tour in Mongolia, I arrived here.
-We had an initial briefing, and then set off in our trusting overland vehicles.
+We had an initial briefing, and then set off in our trusted overland vehicles.

-Eyes peeling, binoculars at the ready and everything crossed.
+Eyes peeled, binoculars at the ready and everything crossed.
 I knew it wasn’t a dead cert we would be able to see them, so I was hoping!